Staffbase/gha-workflows/README.md

       label: deploy
       # optional: name of the user which does the commit, default: AutoDev Action
       user: your name
-      # optional: mail of the user which doe the commit, default: staffbot@staffbase.com
+      # optional: mail of the user which does the commit, default: staffbot@staffbase.com
       email: your mail
     secrets:
       # token to fetch the pull requests